pratikguragain10/User-Persona/User Persona.md

 - Share personal updates and photos.
 - View and engage with posts in a news feed.
 - Control privacy over his content.
-- Receive timely notifications for interactions.
+- Interact with new peoples.

 ---